Why I Came Back to the Z80

 What prompted this project was a set of practical limitations I encountered while using existing Z80 tools.
 They did not align with how I think about programs or how I read listings.
 Rather than work around those constraints indefinitely, I decided to build something aligned with my own workflow.
 At the same time, the available platform had changed dramatically.

-VS Code provides a mature and cross-platform environment with a well-developed debugging infrastructure.
-It runs on macOS as well as on Windows and Linux systems.
-It supports rich interaction models and extension points.
+VS Code provides a mature, cross-platform environment with a well-developed debugging infrastructure.
+It runs across the major desktop platforms, and its extension points are well understood.
 Combined with my experience in JavaScript, it forms a practical foundation for building a debugger without reinventing the surrounding ecosystem.

 Emulating the target hardware entirely in software is a natural consequence of that choice.
 I have explored TEC-1 emulation before, and extending that work into a debugger-capable environment follows directly from it.